DecipherNow/workshops/training/2. Grey Matter Installation/Grey Matter Installation Training.md

 ``` bash
 sudo helm init
 ```
+> NOTE: As of Helm v3.0 there is no more Tiller and the client directories are initialised automatically when you start using helm.
+If you have an updated version of Helm, don't get stuck here wondering why you get errors.

 Confirm that Tiller has actually started before moving on. `tiller-deploy` should be `1/1 Running`: